mars0i/popco/README.md

 (I don't consider the rest self-explanatory, but the preceding is a start.
 If you want to experiment with POPCO, I suggest contacting me.
-I'll be very happy to help you get started.)
+I'll be very happy to help.)

 I've run POPCO successfully in Steel Bank Common Lisp (SBCL), Armed Bear Common Lisp (ABCL), Clozure Common Lisp (CCL), Embeddable Common